How to Start an Antique Store

 - Business knowledge and experience.
 You will need to have some basic knowledge of marketing, finance/accounting, and human resources.
 Developing expertise in specific types of antiques and collectibles is valuable as well.

 - Sales.
-You have to be able to market and sell your items both in-person and online.
+As an antique dealer, you have to be able to market and sell your items both in-person and online.
 This would involve knowing how to present your items to highlight their best features.

 - Customer service.
 You’ll need to be able to build rapport with your customers so that you retain them as customers and gain repeat business and referrals.